Libero logo

 With an unreliable or no cash flow, managers – managers of the quality of Bob Shankly, Bill’s brother who guided Dundee to the league title in 1962 – came and went, unable to persuade players to stay.
 In total, three ex-Thirds players later appeared in European finals for other clubs, including Celtic goalkeeper Ronnie Simpson.

-Once known as the second Hampden Park, Cathkin Park itself is steeped in soccer history.
+Once the site of the second Hampden, Cathkin Park itself is steeped in soccer history.
 Used by the great Queen’s Park side in the 1890s, it hosted a number of Scottish Cup finals and two internationals.

-Although the club’s Sunday league matches are played at Cathkin Park, the aim of this small band of enthusiasts is to lease it back from the city council and have a proper football ground re-established there.
+Although the club’s local-league matches are played at Cathkin Park, the aim of this small band of enthusiasts is to lease it back from the city council and have a proper football ground re-established there.